h5p/h5p-cli/readme.md

 0. `npm install` to install the project's npm dependencies (if you cloned this repository).
 1. Install this tool as a global app by running `npm install -g h5p`.
 To uninstall it run `npm uninstall -g h5p`.
-If that doesn't work try running `npm install -g ./h5p-cli` from the folder where you cloned this repository.
+If that doesn't work or if you cloned this repository then rename the project folder to `h5p-cli` and run `npm install -g ./h5p-cli` from its parent folder (where you cloned this repository).
 To uninstall it run `npm uninstall -g h5p-cli`.
 All `h5p` commands that follow can be run from anywhere.
 They will create the folder structure ('cache', 'content', 'temp', 'libraries', 'uploads') if it does not already exist.
 2. `h5p core` installs the core h5p libraries.
 3. `h5p list` lists and caches the currently published h5p libraries in the local library registry (`cache/libraryRegistry.json`).